SapalChap/Colltaz_Design/README.md

 # Colltaz_Design
-Designing my tattoo with the Collatz conjecture
+Making art with the Collatz conjecture